 Senior Management Team

-Peder Jensen is Head of Governance and Networks (GAN) at the European Environment Agency (EEA).
+Peder Jensen is Head of Partnerships and Networks (PAN) at the European Environment Agency (EEA).
 He is responsible for the strategic development of relations with EEA member and cooperating countries as well as EU neighbourhood countries.
 The activities of the GAN Programme includes the secretariat for the scientific committee and the Environmental Protection Agency (EPA) network as well as coordination of European Environment Information and Observation Network (Eionet), national focal points (NFPs), national references centres (NRCs) and European Topic Centres (ETCs).
 He is also responsible for the strategic development and coordination of the Agency's engagements with international and regional organisations (especially UN bodies) and with regions and countries beyond the EEA membership.